Proto-Indo-European language: Consonants

 The corresponding consonants in commonly used notation are:

+All sonorants (i.e. nasals, liquids and semivowels) can appear in syllabic position.
+The syllabic allophones of *y and *w are realized as the surface vowels *i and *u respectively.

+is an allophone of s when next to a voiced consonant.

+is an allophone of n before velar consonants.

 Accent

 The Proto-Indo-European accent is reconstructed today as having had variable lexical stress, which could appear on any syllable and whose position often varied among different members of a paradigm (e.g. between singular and plural of a verbal paradigm).
-Stressed syllables received a higher pitch; therefore it is often said that PIE had a pitch accent.
-The location of the stress is associated with ablaut variations, especially between normal-grade vowels (/e/ and /o/) and zero-grade (i.e. lack of a vowel), but not entirely predictable from it.
+Stressed syllables received a higher pitch and it is often said that PIE had a pitch accent.
+The location of the stress is associated with ablaut variations, especially between full-grade vowels (/e/ and /o/) and zero-grade (i.e. lack of a vowel), but not entirely predictable from it.

 The accent is best preserved in Vedic Sanskrit and (in the case of nouns) Ancient Greek, and indirectly attested in a number of phenomena in other IE languages, such as Verner's Law in the Germanic branch.
 Sources for Indo-European accentuation are also the Balto-Slavic accentual system and plene spelling in Hittite cuneiform.
 To account for mismatches between the accent of Vedic Sanskrit and Ancient Greek, as well as a few other phenomena, a few historical linguists prefer to reconstruct PIE as a tone language where each morpheme had an inherent tone; the sequence of tones in a word then evolved, according to that hypothesis, into the placement of lexical stress in different ways in different IE branches.

 Morphology

+Proto-Indo-European, like its earliest attested descendants, was a highly inflected, fusional language.
+Suffixation and ablaut were the main methods of marking inflection, both for nominals and verbs.
+The subject of a sentence was in the nominative case and agreed in number and person with the verb, which was additionally marked for voice, tense, aspect, and mood.

 Root

-Proto-Indo-European roots were affix-lacking morphemes that carried the core lexical meaning of a word and were used to derive related words (cf. the English root "-friend-", from which are derived related words such as friendship, friendly, befriend, and newly coined words such as unfriend).
-Proto-Indo-European was probably a fusional language, in which inflectional morphemes signaled the grammatical relationships between words.
+Proto-Indo-European nominals and verbs were primarily composed of roots – affix-lacking morphemes that carried the core lexical meaning of a word.
+They were used to derive related words (cf. the English root "-friend-", from which are derived related words such as friendship, friendly, befriend, and newly coined words such as unfriend).
+As a rule, roots were monosyllabic, and had the structure (s)(C)CVC(C), where the symbols C stand for consonants, V stands for a variable vowel, and optional components are in parentheses.
+All roots ended in a consonant and, although less certain, they appear to have started with a consonant as well.

+A root plus a suffix formed a word stem, and a word stem plus an inflectional ending formed a word.
+Proto-Indo-European was a fusional language, in which inflectional morphemes signaled the grammatical relationships between words.
 This dependence on inflectional morphemes means that roots in PIE, unlike those in English, were rarely used without affixes.
-A root plus a suffix formed a word stem, and a word stem plus a desinence (usually an ending) formed a word.